oneoffcoder/rpa/source/cvt.rst

 Consonants, again, are the beggining of a sound (or word).
 In RPA, it is convenient to parition consonants into the number of letters that a consonants have.

 * c, d, f, h, k, l, m, n, p, q, r, s, t, v, x, y, z
-* ch, dh, hl, hm, hn, kh, ml, nc, nk, np, nq, nr, nt, ph, pl, qh, rh, th, ts, tx, xy
+* ch, dh, hl, hm, hn, kh, ml, nc, nk, np, nq, nr, nt, ny, ph, pl, qh, rh, th, ts, tx, xy
-* hml, hny, nch, nkh, nph, nqh, nrh, nth, nts, ntx, plh, tsh, txh
+* hml, hny, nch, nkh, nph, npl, nqh, nrh, nth, nts, ntx, plh, tsh, txh
 * nplh, ntsh, ntxh

 In RPA, consonants are called ``tsiaj ntawv txiv``.
 The families of consonants and their English and Hmong names are shown below.